-To store the width value using the memory button, press and hold upper display the "ABC" will appear.
-Press the memory button (A, B, C, D or E), enter the width value and confirm by pressing SAVE.
+To store the width value using the memory button, press and hold set ABC.
+ABC.
+On the upper display the "ABC" will appear.
+Press the memory button (A, B, C, D or E), enter the width value and confirm by pressing save.
 Perform the same procedure for other memory buttons.
-Press
+Press to exit this function.